List of films featuring the United States Navy SEALs

 There are a body of films that feature the United States Navy SEALs.
 The box office successes of Act of Valor in 2012 and Lone Survivor in 2013 led studios to seek out more real-life accounts of Navy SEALs to portray on film.
 Director Clint Eastwood released American Sniper in late 2014, and Eric Blehm's book about a SEAL Team Six operator, Fearless, also attracted attention from studios.
 Hollie McKay at Fox News wrote, "Within much of the SEAL community, there is still great hesitancy with regards to the slew of books and films being written and made about their operations.
 After all, it is not a profession one seeks for fame or fortune."

-List of films
+List of films featuring active duty Navy SEALs

 The following films are listed alphabetically: